Churches in Bedfordshire, England

 A profile of Bedfordshire, England, highlighting attractions, history, and visitor information.

-This page All Saints, Leighton Buzzard - Edworth, St George's Church
+This page All Saints, Leighton Buzzard - Eaton Bray, St Mary the Virgin Church

 Bedfordshire churches have been unfavourably compared to their neighbours in Northamptonshire, but this is probably a "bad rap"; Bedfordshire has a lot to offer afficionados of church architecture.

 There really isn't such a thing as a "typical" Bedfordshire church; in the south many are built of flint, but the most common material is ironstone (carstone), which imparts a dark, sometimes grim look.

 Anglo-Saxon work has survived in several churches, notably Turvey and St. Peter's, Bedford.
 Excellent early Norman monastic churches survive at Dunstable and Elstow.
 Several much later buildings are worth noting, such as the thatched Congregational church at Roxton, and Victorian Gothic structures at Woburn and Turvey.